-|Application||A request for approval from an Animal Ethics Committee (AEC) to carry out a project or activity.
-An application may be for commencement of a project or activity, or an amendment to an approved project.|
+|Application||A request for approval from an Animal Ethics Committee (AEC) to carry out a research project or teaching activity.
+An application may be for commencement of a project or teaching activity, or an amendment to an approved project.|

-|Approved||A category review outcome for a project approved to commence|
+|Approved||A review outcome that grants approval for a project to commence.|

-|Approved with comment||A category review outcome for a project that has been approved to commence, but with comment from the relevant Committee|
+|Approved with comment||A review outcome that grants approval for a project to commence, but with comment from the relevant Committee|

 |Australian Code for the Care and Use of Animals for Scientific Purposes 8th Edition (2013)||Provides guidelines for the ethical use of animals in research and teaching, and outlines the requirements for the function of an institutional Animal Ethics Committee.
 Generally referred to as ‘the Code’.|

-|ARC||Australian Research Council|
+|ARC||Australian Research Council.|

 |Compliance||Acting in accordance with the relevant Code, National Statement and/or Regulation, and the Standard Conditions of Approval.|

 |Governing Body||The Governing body refers to the National Health and Medical Research Council/ Australian Research Council|

 |Incident/Adverse/Unexpected event||Any outcome that may have a negative impact on a participant, the welfare of animals, or the researcher, and was not foreseen in the approved project.
 It is one of the standard conditions of approval that any adverse unexpected incident be formally reported to the AEC.|